sugoiJS/core/README.md

         data:Array<any>;
     }

-Feel free to extend this class for identify your own error by:
+Feel free to extend this class to identify your own error by:

     switch(err.constructor.name){
         case "MySugoiError":